-The Company receives royalty revenues under a license agreement with Corning, which sells products based on technology developed by the Company.
+The Company receives royalty revenues under a license agreement with a third party that sells products based on technology developed by the Company.
 There are no future performance obligations on the part of the Company under this license agreement.
-The license agreement provides for the payment of royalties to the Company based on sales of the licensed product.
-The Company records these royalty revenues based on actual sales to third parties that occurred during the relevant period.
+The license agreements provide for the payment of royalties to the Company based on sales of the licensed product.
+The Company records these revenues based on actual sales that occurred during the relevant period and classified these revenues in 'Other Revenues'.